- If someone experiences symptoms of alcohol poisoning, they need medical help right away.

 The last part of the brain to develop is called the frontal lobe, which affects both judgment and impulse control.
 As a teen, your brain is sophisticated enough that you’re able to learn lots of new things and retain them with a sharp memory.
 However, you’re also more likely to make risky decisions.
 So even though you’re smart and you think clearly, it’s harder to recognize what’s going to happen after you do something.

 Your friends are drinking at a party.
 They offer you some beer, and it seems like a good idea at the time – lots of people are drinking and having fun.
 So, you drink with them, without really thinking about the consequences.

 That’s where judgment and impulse control come in.
 You might drink before you’ve thought about what’s going to happen afterwards.
 How are you going to get home?
 Is there a designated driver?
 What happens if someone drinks too much and gets sick?

 Addiction: As a teen, you’re retaining new information and learning new behaviors.
 What’s interesting is that in your brain, the process of general learning is actually the same process as developing an addiction.
 So, although you might think that you’re just having a few drinks once in a while, you’re exposing your brain to the learning process of drinking alcohol, which can lead to addiction later on.

 Impaired brain function: Alcohol doesn’t kill brain cells but it does interrupt the connections between the neurons, such as the part of the brain that is involved in motor coordination.

 Because alcohol has serious effects on your body and your brain, you should NEVER ever drive a car after you’ve been drinking; even if you’ve only had one drink.
-According to the CDC and the US Department of Transportation, alcohol is a factor in approximately 41% of all deaths from motor vehicle crashes.
+According to the Center for Disease Control and the United States Department of Transportation, alcohol is a factor in approximately 30% of all deaths from motor vehicle crashes.
 You should NEVER get in a car with someone who has been drinking.